 • Inflamed and draining eyes or ears until seen by health care provider

-When your child is ill, please call the school daily to report the illness.
-If we call because your child is ill, please make arrangements for your child to be picked up within an hour.
+When your child is ill, please call the school daily to report the illness; please indicate the type of illness when calling.
+If the school calls because your child is ill, please make arrangements for your child to be picked up within an hour.
+Please make sure contact phone numbers are updated regularly and you have alternative plans in place if you are unable to pick up your child during the school day.

 Influenza - Chicken Pox - Pertussis

 The school health office, by request of the Minnesota Department of Health, is asking for parental assistance.
-Parents are asked to report to the school nurse any student having chickenpox, shingles, influenza or pertussis (whooping cough).
+Parents are asked to report to the school nurse any student with chickenpox, shingles, influenza or pertussis (whooping cough) which has been diagnosed by a medical professional.

 Physical Education/ Recess Excuses